Milk Frother Guide

 For milky coffees the perfect cup requires frothy milk.
 While drinking out at coffee shops is a great experience, doing so on a regular basis can get pricey so, as coffee becomes ever more popular, it’s no surprise that many people want to recreate their preferred coffee type at home, complete with froth.

 Traditionally, frothing your own milk meant investing in an espresso machine, which were often expensive.
-However, things have changed, and you coffee lovers can now create your perfect frothy coffee easily and inexpensively by purchasing your very own milk frother.
+However, things have changed, coffee lovers can now create your perfect frothy coffee easily and inexpensively by purchasing your very own milk frother.

 As the name suggests, a milk frother is a handy little tool for frothing milk.
 It does so by aerating the milk through rapid whisking.